I’m just going to come right out and say it: the 2020 Dodge Challenger interior is a lot nicer than most people think it is.

 Considering how fat this car is, the interior is surprisingly lean.
 By the way do you have any idea how frustrating it is to sit in traffic with nearly 400hp of Hemi V8 on tap?
 Let’s gooooo!

-That being said, I wouldn’t go as far as to say that it feels as sporty as the interior of a Corvette – or even a Mustang.
+Even though it’s sportier than the interior of the 2023 Charger R/T (the four-door version of the Challenger), I wouldn’t go as far as to say that it feels as sporty as the interior of a Corvette – or even a Mustang.
 My Dodge Challenger vs Ford Mustang comparison will give you a pretty good idea of how I compare it to the competition.

 2. The front seats are extremely comfortable